Director of Development

 Natural Areas Internship

-Interns will work in Bernheim Forest natural areas assisting Bernheim staff with restoration and management.
-Duties include, but are not limited to, assisting in wildlife restoration and monitoring projects, invasive exotic species removal projects, water quality research projects, maintenance and monitoring of restoration projects, threatened and endangered species monitoring and management, GPS/GIS mapping, and collecting native plant seeds.
+Duties & activities:Interns will work with Bernheim staff assisting with restoration and management of the 14,378 acre Bernheim Forest.
+Duties include, but are not limited to, assisting in wildlife restoration and monitoring projects, invasive exotic species removal projects, maintenance and monitoring of ongoing restoration projects, threatened and endangered species monitoring and management, GPS/GIS mapping, and assisting with Bernheim events or programming.
 Field trips, workshops, and seminars are offered when available.